 Once you are through this, your preparation for PMP Interview Questions would involve analyzing in terms of what you could have done better.
 Therefore, when you face the PMP Interview Questions, check what was lacking?
 Was it Risk management or a clarity in communication, roles and responsibilities were the issues.

 PMI Institute advocates the need to add skills other than technical to sustain the fast-paced business environment that you are in.
-Therefore, when preparing for the PMP Interview Questions, enhance your competency to match the talent triangle.
+Therefore, when preparing for the PMP interview, enhance your competency to match the talent triangle.
 What this means is that you need to have Strategic and Business Management, Technical Project Management and leadership skills.

 When you are vying for higher roles, you would have to add these competencies to your skill matrix.
 Understanding requirements, customer satisfaction, problem-solving, proactive approach are some of the competencies you need to have.
 Of course, this is in addition to the scheduling, budgeting and risk management which is implicit for a PMP.